I just ordered a fun new plant… Eucalyptus! It’s actually ‘Silver Drop’ Eucalyptus, which grows in the form of a shrub, not a humongous tree.

 Caring for Eucalyptus Plants

 Water your trees at least once a week.
-Watch out for shriveling leaves, which indicates that your plants aren’t getting enough water.
+Watch out for shriveling leaves, which indicate that your plants aren’t getting enough water.

 Once the plant is at least five years old, you won’t have to water at all, even during dry periods, as the plant will have exceptional drought tolerance.